shuhaib-aot/transition-formsflow.7.1.0/Formio_Transition_Documentation.md

 - Introduced `displayForRole` property (used in `removeProtectedFields`, `alterCurrentSubmissionWithPrevious`).
 - Added `/forms/search` endpoint to filter by `path`, `name`, or `title` (in `FormListingByPathTitleName.js`).

-## 5. Useful Tips

-- Always validate `role` and `submissionAccess` configurations.

-- Use REST clients like Postman to verify changes.

-- Prefer Docker for consistent local development environments.

-## 6. Additional Notes

-*You can add further knowledge here as you document more during the transition.*